 A key selling point to invoice factoring and discounting is the flexibility offered.
 You can choose when and how many invoices to ‘sell’ – some companies even let you sell one invoice at a time.
 You can plan your short-term cashflow more easily and it stops you from being hindered by slow-paying customers.
 Finally, invoice financing can free up funds to pay employees and reinvest in your business operations and assets.

 If you are considering ways to manage your invoicing process, always consult a financial expert first to ascertain which approach is best for your company.
+You can find invoice software for your small business at thryv.com to help streamline your AP/AR processes.
 Keep comprehensive financial records to help with your financial forecasting, payroll, tax obligations and expenses.
 Using dedicated receipt management software, such as Receipt Bank can streamline your expenses process and help you keep closer track of your overall financial position.